dhutapratama/docs/validation.md

 <a name="repopulating-forms"></a>
 ### Repopulating Forms

-When Laravel generates a redirect response due to a validation error, the framework will automatically [flash all of the request's input to the session](/docs/{{version}}/session#flash-data).
+When Lets generates a redirect response due to a validation error, the framework will automatically [flash all of the request's input to the session](/docs/{{version}}/session#flash-data).
 This is done so that you may conveniently access the input during the next request and repopulate the form that the user attempted to submit.

 To retrieve flashed input from the previous request, invoke the `old` method on an instance of `Illuminate\Http\Request`.
 The `old` method will pull the previously flashed input data from the [session](/docs/{{version}}/session):

     $title = $request->old('title');

-Laravel also provides a global `old` helper.
+Lets also provides a global `old` helper.
 If you are displaying old input within a [Blade template](/docs/{{version}}/blade), it is more convenient to use the `old` helper to repopulate the form.
 If no old input exists for the given field, `null` will be returned:

 ```blade
 <input type="text" name="title" value="{{ old('title') }}">